jserot/rfsm/Notes.md

 (and, consequently, of the contained size variables).

 Last but not least, from a typing point of view, model parameters should be considered as global constants.
 And, therefore, have their type generalized when retrieved.
-For example, consider

 Implementation
 --------------